Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Computational experiments

-In all of the experiments the interarrival times and service requirements are generated from two-stage Coxian distributions with parameters set and scaled to match a collection of coefficients of variation (CoVs).
-We consider $20$ randomly chosen (unique) scenarios where the interarrival times have CoVs $A1$ and $A2$ randomly sampled from $\{0.75, 2, 3.25\}$, service times at stations $1$ and $2$ have CoVs $S1$ and $S2$ randomly sampled from $\{2, 3.75, 5\}$, service times at stations $3$ and $4$ have CoVs $S3$ and $S4$ randomly sampled from $\{1.5, 3,4.5\}$, and service times at stations $5$ and $6$ have CoVs equal to 1.5.
-The scenarios generated by this process are given by Table~\ref{tab8:scenarios} in Appendix~\ref{app:CanScenarios}.
-Mean service requirements were randomly sampled (per station) from $(0,0.75)$ so that for all scenarios stations $1$ to $6$ have mean service requirements $0.1372$, $0.5130$, $0.1633$, $0.2902$, $0.6983$, $0.2939$.
+In all of the experiments, the interarrival times and service requirements are generated from two-stage Coxian distributions with parameters set and scaled to match a collection of coefficients of variation (CoVs).
+We consider $20$ randomly chosen (unique) scenarios where the interarrival times have CoVs randomly sampled from $\{0.75, 2, 3.25\}$, service times at stations $1$ and $2$ have CoVs randomly sampled from $\{2, 3.75, 5\}$, service times at stations $3$ and $4$ have CoVs randomly sampled from $\{1.5, 3,4.5\}$, and service times at stations $5$ and $6$ have CoVs equal to $1.5$.
+The mean service requirements were randomly sampled (per station) from $(0,0.2)$.
+The interarrival times for customers of class $i$ are sampled as $\frac{1}{2\lambda_i}\big(\,E_1+\frac{1}{q_i}E_2\,B_i\big)$, where $E_1$ and $E_2$ are independent unit-mean exponentially distributed r.v.s, $q_i\in(0,1)$ is a real number, and $B_i$ is a Bernoulli r.v.\ with parameter $q_i$; the parameter $\lambda_i$ is sampled from $(0,0.2)$.
+Then, the parameter $q_i$ is set such that the CoV of the interarrival time matches the desired value for the scenario being studied.
+The service times are specified on a per-station basis, with the service times of all customers at station $i$ sampled as $\frac{1}{2\mu_i}\big(\,E_1+\frac{1}{q_i}E_2\,B\big)$, where $E_1$, $E_2$, $B_i$, and $q_i$ are as before (chosen such that the desired CoV is achieved).
+The capacity costs $\COST_i$ are sampled from $(0.1,0.3)$ and the rewards ($\REV_r$, or $\REV_{r,i}$) are sampled from $(0,50)$.